MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/obo-add-pages-site-builder.md

 ---
 # required metadata

-title: Create pages in site builder for on behalf of
+title: Create pages for on behalf of functionality in site builder
-description: This article describes how to create pages in site builder for on behalf of functionality.
+description: This article describes how to create pages in for on behalf of functionality in Microsoft Dynamics 365 Commerce site builder.
 author:  mariash529
-ms.date: 02/27/2023
+ms.date: 03/03/2023
 ms.topic: article
-audience: Application User, Developer, IT Pro ms.reviewer: josaw ms.search.region: Global ms.author: mashneer ms.search.validFrom: 2023-02-27
+audience: Application User, Developer, IT Pro ms.reviewer: v-chgriffin ms.search.region: Global ms.author: mashneer ms.search.validFrom: 2023-02-27
 ms.dyn365.ops.version: 10.0.33
 ---

-# Create pages in site builder for on behalf of
+# Create pages for on behalf of functionality in site builder

 [!include[banner](../includes/banner.md)]

-This article describes how to create pages in **site builder** to allow account managers to sign in to the B2B e-commerce website and perform operations on behalf of B2B buyers.
+This article describes how to create pages in for on behalf of functionality in Microsoft Dynamics 365 Commerce site builder.
+These pages allow account managers to sign in to a business-to-business (B2B) e-commerce website and perform operations on behalf of B2B buyers.

 To enable on behalf of functionality in site builder, follow these steps.

 1. Create a new page for selecting a business partner organization.
 1. Create a new page for selecting a business partner.
 1. Modify B2B sign-in page to include a button for the account manager sign-in.
-1. Optional: Modify word “For” for the header.
+1. Optional: Modify word "For" for the header.

 Refer to the steps below for more details about each step.
 In addition, for the newly created sites, T-1 staging environment will contain the sample pages.

-## Step 1: Create a business partner organization selection page.
+## Step 1: Create a business partner organization selection page

+To create a business partner organization selection page, follow these steps.

 1. Follow the [instructions](add-new-page.md) to create a new page in site builder.
 1. Edit the page: